 Richmont is opening a portion of this introductory course in the Trauma Specialization to Richmont alumni and the surrounding community for Continuing Education Credit.
+Please note that this is only a portion of an entire course offered for a reduced fee.
+If you are interested in auditing or taking the entire course for course credit, please contact our registrar.
 This event is not sponsored by the alumni association and does not fall under the benefits of founding membership status.

 Presenter: Jana Pressley, Psy.D, Director of Clinical Training and Associate Professor at Wheaton College